-Prevent Type 2 diabetes with the
+Prevent type 2 diabetes with

-WSU Whatcom County Extension Prevention Classes!
+WSU Extension Diabetes Prevention Program!

 If you have prediabetes or other risk factors for type 2 diabetes, it’s time to take charge of your health.
 The WSU DPP lifestyle change intervention can help you make lasting changes to reduce your risk of type 2 diabetes.
 WSU Diabetes Prevention is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention.